4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `changerole tid pid role \[term\]`

-* tid: Specifies the id of the table
+* tid: the id of the table
-* pid: Specifies the shard id of the table
+* pid: the shard id of the table
 * role: The role to be modified, the value is \[leader, follower\]
 * term: Set the term's value, this item is optional, the default is 0